-- U.S. Propane has an industry-leading operating infrastructure.
-It has third-party propane supply points strategically located across 313 bulk plants, which are in key markets and have, in aggregate, approximately 18.3 million gallons of storage capacity.
-U.S. Propane also has third-party storage agreements that enhance its market reach and distribution capacity, as well as ownership of three rail terminals. - U.S. Propane uses an energy specific reporting system to track inventory in real time, coordinate deliveries and manage accounts. - U.S. Propane's operations are divided into six regions that are overseen by general managers who are responsible for satellite operations, customers and the overall profitability of their geographic business units.
+U.S. Propane Distribution has an industry-leading operating infrastructure.
+It has third-party propane supply points strategically located across 370 bulk plants, which are in key local areas and have, in aggregate, approximately 22 million gallons of storage capacity.
+U.S. Propane Distribution also has third-party storage agreements that enhance its reach and distribution capacity, as well as ownership of four rail terminals.

+U.S. Propane Distribution uses an energy specific reporting system to track inventory in real time, coordinate deliveries and manage accounts.

+U.S. Propane Distribution's operations are divided into six regions that are overseen by general managers who are responsible for satellite operations, customers and the overall profitability of their geographic business units.